About

 Recently Released

-Sandy’s new book with Michael McPherson, Can College Level the Playing Field: Higher Education in an Unequal Society, places higher education in the context of inequalities before and after college, explaining why higher education is not a silver bullet for eradicating economic inequality and social injustice.
+Sandy’s 2022 book with Michael McPherson, Can College Level the Playing Field: Higher Education in an Unequal Society, places higher education in the context of inequalities before and after college, explaining why higher education is not a silver bullet for eradicating economic inequality and social injustice.

 Listen to Sandy’s August 29, 2022 comments about student debt forgiveness on The Indicator from Planet Money